andrew henderson menu

 Investing in real estate is another option for those who want to obtain a Grenadian passport.
 The amount required will vary depending on your situation.

-As with the donation route, you can expect to pay application, processing, due diligence and interview fees though these will vary depending on the age of the applicant (if applying as a family).
+As with the donation route, you can expect to pay application, processing, due diligence and interview fees.
+Though, these will vary depending on the age of the applicant (if applying as a family).

 That said, you may not want to live in Grenada permanently.
-However, it’s certainly possible with weekly direct flights to New York, Miami, London, Frankfurt, and other major hubs.
+However, it’s certainly possible with weekly direct flights to New York, Miami, London, Frankfurt and other major hubs.

 Investors who choose the real estate investment route are usually looking to generate rental income for five years after securing citizenship, as the real estate must be held to retain citizenship.

-It’s important to note that you can only invest in pre-approved real estate projects, such as luxury resorts, villas, and hotels.
+It’s important to note that you can only invest in pre-approved real estate projects, such as luxury resorts, villas and hotels.
 You can find the full list here, though we recommend doing some of your own research as the official website may not be the most up-to-date.

 If you choose the real estate option, the government fees are considerably higher than the donation route:

-• Whether you’re applying as a single, couple, or family of four, the real estate investment option requires US$50,000 in administration fees.
+• Whether you’re applying as a single, couple or family of four, the real estate investment option requires US$50,000 in administration fees.
 Additional people will add US$25,000 each to the bill.

 • The application fee is US$1,500 per person.

-• The processing fee is US$1,500 per person for a single main applicant or a couple, an additional US$1,500 for each dependant over 18 and US$500 per child aged 0-17.
+• The processing fee is US$1,500 per person for a single main applicant or a couple, an additional US$1,500 for each dependent over 18 and US$500 per child aged 0-17.

 • The due diligence fee is US$5,000 per person for a single applicant or a couple and every additional person aged 17 or older will add US$5,000 to the total bill.